penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 3. `Enter the Database Name`: Specify the name of your database.
 In our case, it is zabbix.
 If you are using PostgreSQL, you will also need to provide the schema name, which is zabbix_server in our case.
+4. `Enther the Database Schema`: Only for PostgreSQL users, enter the schema name created for Zabbix server, which is `zabbix_server` in our case.
-4. `Enter the Database User`: Input the database user created for the web front-end, remember in our basic installation guide we created 2 users zabbix-web and zabbix-srv.
+4. `Enter the Database User`: Input the database user created for the web front-end, remember in our basic installation guide we created 2 users `zabbix-web` and `zabbix-srv`.
    One for the frontend and the other one for our zabbix server so here we will use the user `zabbix-web`.
 Enter the corresponding password for this user.